-Statistical, based upon the reasoning that there will be a relationship between the scores of a group of students on a purpose-designed reference test 1 and their scores on the qualifications being compared.
+Methodology Statistical, based upon the reasoning that there will be a relationship between the scores of a group of students on a purpose-designed reference test and their scores on the qualifications being compared.
 The reference test provides the link between the scores of the students on the two (or more) qualifications being compared.
-The following results (scores) of students are combined: Cohort 1 students' scores from qualification A Cohort 2 students' scores from qualification B Cohort 1 and 2 students' scores from the reference test.
+Method The following results (scores) of students are combined: Cohort 1 students' scores from qualification A Cohort 2 students' scores from qualification B Cohort 1 and 2 students' scores from the reference test.
 Analysis generally takes the form of scatter plots and regression analyses in order to interpret the relationship between qualifications A and B, but sometimes more advanced statistical techniques are applied.
-Comparing the A level awards across a number of different subjects.
+Examples of contexts Comparing the A level awards across a number of different subjects.
 Comparing the GCSE awards over time.
-Comparable grading standards (or standards over time) exist if it can be demonstrated that students with equal scores on the reference test achieve equivalent results.
-Murphy (2007).
+Example of a definition which could be used with this method Comparable grading standards (or standards over time) exist if it can be demonstrated that students with equal scores on the reference test achieve equivalent results.
+References Murphy (2007).
 The Centre for Evaluation and Monitoring (CEM) (Hendry, 2009) provides an independent, objective monitoring system for schools.
-The CEM work includes the use of ALIS (Advanced Level THE OLIVI WORK INCIDENCE THE GOOD OF ALIO (AGVAINGED LEVE) Information System) - uses both GCSE data and its own baseline
+The CEM work includes the use of ALIS (Advanced Level Information System) which uses both GCSE data and its own baseline tests as a measure of ability and a performance indicator for post-16 students.
+The ALIS test incorporates vocabulary, mathematics, and an optional non-verbal section.